Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 3. Tau Huay (Soybean Pudding)

-Finding tau huay past 10pm usually means hunting down a late-night hawker stall or a 24-hour kopitiam.
-The famous Rochor Beancurd chain keeps relatively late hours, making it a reliable option for the supper crowd.
+Finding tau huay past 10pm usually means hunting down a late-night hawker stall or a 24-hour kopitiam -- a few well-known soy beancurd stalls around the Rochor and Selegie area keep late hours, making that stretch a reliable bet for the supper crowd.

 Best for: Light cravings.
 When you want something sweet but not rich.